OpenMachine-ai/HuggingFive/README.md

 # HuggingFive :raised_hand_with_fingers_splayed:
-HuggingFive :raised_hand_with_fingers_splayed: is a collection of ML functions and libraries written in C and RISC-V assembly.
-This includes neural network layers, activation functions, as well as entire neural networks.
+HuggingFive :raised_hand_with_fingers_splayed: is a collection of ML functions and libraries written in RISC-V assembly and C. This includes neural network layers, activation functions, as well as entire neural networks.
 Think of it as a low-level HuggingFace for RISC-V assembly code.
 The hope is to eventually roll all these handwritten tricks into the existing compiler toolchains (or have AI generate even better assembly code).

 <table>
   <tr>